Ngodat/UW_RR_Project/README.md

 * 4. Compare the results and conlusions

 ## Hypotheses
-In this project, we test 3 hyotheses used the orginal analysis:
+In this project, we test 2 hyotheses used the orginal analysis:
 * Hypothesis 1.
 Gender-role congruity bias will be found, with men being rated more favorably than women for maledominated jobs and women being rated more favorably than men for female-dominated jobs.
 * Hypothesis 2.
 Male raters will exhibit stronger gender-role congruity bias than female raters.
-* Hypothesis 3.
-As more job-relevant information becomes available, gender-role congruity bias will decrease